This is some text inside of a div block.

 1. Use MTA if:

-- You are trying to measure the immediate effectiveness of touchpoints.
+• You are trying to measure the immediate effectiveness of touchpoints and channel performance.

 2. Use MMM if:

-- You need to prove the global ROI and arbitrate branding vs. activations.
+• You need to prove the global ROI and arbitrate branding vs. activations using forecasting.

-Omnichannel companies (retail, insurance, mass market…) have adopted MMM to respond to their structuring issues:
+Omnichannel companies (retail, insurance, mass market…) have adopted Marketing Mix Modeling to respond to their structuring issues:

 What you expect from the measurement

 Choosing between MMM and MTA is not comparing two tools, but defining what you really expect from marketing measurement: Do you want immediate, tactical feedback on your digital actions to adjust them on the fly?
 Or do you need a consolidated interpretation of performance, capable of shedding light on your company-wide budgetary arbitrations?
-MTA provides a granular image of the digital journey.
-MMM returns a holistic view of performance, combining all channels.
+MTA provides a granular image of the digital customer journey with user-level data.
+MMM returns a holistic view of performance, combining all channels., with aggregate data and incrementality analysis.

 In a context where signals are more and more fragmented, where cookies are disappearing, and where management requires proof of business contribution, MMM stands out as a robust and credible decision-making tool.
 The real question is therefore no longer “Which method should you use?” but “Whichmeasurement do you need to make the right decisions with confidence?”

 Want to dive deeper into structuring your marketing measurement strategy?
-Read Brand tracking, attribution, incrementality testing, Marketing Mix Modeling: Which measurement method should you use, when, and why? and learn how to structure the various measurement approaches and build a unified performance view.
+Read our other case studies and analyses Brand tracking, attribution, incrementality testing, Marketing Mix Modeling: Which measurement method should you use, when, and why? and learn how to structure the various measurement approaches and build a unified performance view.